KP10is/Dev/README.md

 # Dev
-Developping a new website for he team
+Developping a new website for the team Capitaine IS